 When the process is complete, the dentist will place a bridge, abutment or connector on the implant.
 Since the abutment is placed over the gum, you may require a minor surgical procedure and a time for the gums to heal.
 Afterward, a crown or artificial teeth will be fixed.
 You can choose between removable and fixed dental crowns.

 Dental implants may sound painful, but they aren’t.
-Our dentist will use local anesthesia and sedation to reduce pain and anxiety.
+Our dentist near you, will use local anesthesia and sedation to reduce pain and anxiety.
 IV anesthesia or oral sedation may be used to prevent discomfort and make the procedure pain-free.

 You will, however, experience pain after the procedure.
 You can expect swelling and bruising of the gums, pain and minor bleeding.
 Pain medication and antibiotics can work to reduce discomfort.